Usernode-Labs/poseidon/README.md

 ## Acknowledgments

 Based on *"Poseidon: A New Hash Function for Zero-Knowledge Proof Systems"*.
-Parameters generated using the official reference implementation with 128-bit security level.
+Parameters derived deterministically via arkworks (Grain LFSR) with a 128-bit security target.